z-e-chan/RedFish/README.md

 For simplicity, you can just include `src/redfish/redfishapi.h` where ever you need to use RedFish.

-The editor's source code lives in 'editor' folder.
+The editor's source code lives in `editor` folder.

 Note that RedFish and the editor does include external code which is covered in the next section.